Description of the Dermatology Service

 How can people access the service?

-Referrals are accepted via Choose and Book, letter or Dermatology Referral Form from GPs, Health Visitors, School nurses and Nurse Practitioners.
+Referrals are accepted via the GP Choose and Book system, letter or referral form from GPs, Health Visitors, School nurses, Community Matrons and Nurse Specialists.

-Please note that referrals for other dermatological conditions will not be accepted by the Tier Two Dermatology Service.
+Please note that referrals for dermatological conditions other than Eczema or Psoriasis will not be accepted by the Tier Two Dermatology Service.

 Management whilst awaiting appointment: